 Social Media’s Role in Changing our Parenting Style

 Now, I love social media.
 As a childcare provider, I love having the ability to connect with other adults, share ideas with other providers, and gleaning new ideas.
-In a lot of ways, social media has made me a better parent and provider.
+Particularly because the majority of my conversations occur with 2 year old’s, I need an outlet for adult interaction.
+In many ways, social media has made me a better parent and provider.
 I mean, Holy Information Batman!